Garment Cutting Machines: Complete Guide to Types and Working

 Garment cutting is one of the most important steps in clothing production.
 It shapes fabric into pieces that later become shirts, dresses, trousers, and more.
 A clean and accurate cut helps reduce fabric waste and improves the final look of a garment.

-Why Cutting Machines Are Important
+Cutting Machines Matter

 Here’s why these machines matter: